paulstroet/bds_thesis/index.md

 #### Aggregate

-Now, we concatenate these string subsets per politican, and save it as spoken_text_per_politician, so all spoken text from one politician is summarized into one string.
+Now, we concatenate these string subsets per politican, and save it as `spoken_text_per_politician`, so all spoken text from one politician is summarized into one string.
 This makes merging of the different plenary sessions in a later stadium easier.
-The result is a dataset with two variables (the unique politician, and all spoken text of that politician concatenated into one string) and 37 observations.
-So, 37 unique politicians contributed to the session in plenary session 111.
+The result is a dataset with two variables (the unique politician, and all spoken text of that politician concatenated into one string) and 35 observations.
+So, 35 unique politicians contributed verbally to the session in plenary session 111.

 ```R
 conc <- function(g){